BVisagie/robot-framework-template/README.md

         1. `"robot.language-server.python": "C:\\python312_virtual_env\\Scripts\\python.exe"`
 5. Run: `rfbrowser init` to initialize your browser dependency libraries.

-### Setting Up the Project using a Python Virtual Environment (venv) in Linux
+### Configure the project to use a Python Virtual Environment

-Using a Python virtual environment is recommended on Linux.
-The easiest way to set this up, is to place the virtual environment inside the project directory; follow these steps:
+Using a Python virtual environment (venv) is **recommended on Linux**.
+The simplest way to set this up, is to place the virtual environment inside the project directory, following these steps:

 1. **Navigate to the project directory**:
     ```sh